MadStu/space-trucker-trading-tracker/README.md

 - Entering other values into int form field produces error
 - API limitations meant the request limit had exceeded
 - Sessions won't work on all browsers due to session id's not staying the same
-- Current profit will only add and minus the same cost amount
+- Profit tracker will only add and minus the same cost amount

 ### Todo
 - Main Styling